impostorsguides/impostorsguides.github.io/rbenv/part-2/2-u-content.md

 $'\n'
 ```

 This syntax is called [ANSI-C quoting](https://web.archive.org/web/20230613061217/https://www.gnu.org/software/bash/manual/html_node/ANSI_002dC-Quoting.html){:target="_blank" rel="noopener"}.
-It ensures that `bash` treats the special newline character (`\n`) as a newline, rather than as a literal string.
+It ensures that Bash treats the special newline character (`\n`) as a newline, rather than as a literal string.

 To summarize: the code...